MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 The following errors will be logged in MSAL:

-- When using an authority ending in `/common` or `/organizations` for client credential authentication (<xref:Microsoft.Identity.Client.ConfidentialClientApplication.AcquireTokenForClient>).
+- When using an authority ending in `/common` or `/organizations` for client credential authentication (<xref:Microsoft.Identity.Client.ConfidentialClientApplication.AcquireTokenForClient(System.Collections.Generic.IEnumerable{System.String})>).
   - The current authority is targeting the `/common` or `/organizations` endpoint which is not recommended.
 See [Client credential flows](../acquiring-tokens/web-apps-apis/client-credential-flows.md) for more details.
 - When the default internal token cache is used while using confidential client applications.
   - The default token cache provided by MSAL is not designed to be performant when used in confidential client applications.
 Refer to [Token cache serialization in MSAL.NET](/entra/msal/dotnet/how-to/token-cache-serialization?tabs=aspnetcore) for more details.